DanMartyns/PaymentService/Documentation/docs/apiOperations.md

 | 500  |	Internal Server Error -- We had a problem with our server.
 Try again later.              |
 | 503  |	Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.|

+## General Response

+All response messages has the fields 'code' and 'response'.
+The code is the type HTTP Status, and the response always return a 'status' and a body message when necessary.